Knowledge is Not Enough!

-So what’s the secret?
+So, what’s the secret?
 How does one go about establishing a dynamic, personal relationship with God?
-Well, you can simply pray for it.
+You can pray for it.
 But the sentiments expressed in your prayer must exist in your heart.
-In short, you must truly desire it.
 Realize that you are a sinner and humble yourself before your God.
-Acknowledge your sins and ask Him to forgive you.
-If your attitude is genuine God will come into your life in a dynamic way.
-I certainly can’t tell you how God will work in your life as He works differently with each of us.
-But if you truly desire Him you will find Him.
+Ask for His forgiveness and guidance.
+If your prayer is genuine God will come into your life in a dynamic way.
+If you truly desire Him you will find Him.
 And when you do you will know "the peace of God that surpasses all understanding" (Philippians 4:7).

 Copyright © 2018 StayCatholic.com